ctrimble/combinatorics/README.md

 ### Counting Combinations with Duplicates

-  How many unique six packs can you make from 6 cans of Dr. Pepper, 4 cans of Coke, 4 cans of 7UP, and 2 cans of Barqs?
+  How many unique six packs can you make from 6 cans of Dr. Pepper, 4 cans of Coke, 4 cans of 7UP, and 2 cans of Barq's?

         import com.github.ctrimble.combinatorics.CombMathUtilImpl;